 The United Kingdom (UK) became an EITI implementing country in October 2014 after submitting a candidature application in August 2014.
 A multi-stakeholder group (MSG) was formed and has overseen the publication of four EITI reports covering the years 2014 - 2017.
-On 25 October 2016, the Board agreed that the UK's Validation under the 2016 EITI Standard would commence on 1 July 2018.
+On 25 October 2016, the Board agreed that the UK's Validation under the 2016 EITI Standard would commence on 1 July 20181.

-This report presents the findings and initial assessment of the International Secretariat's data gathering and stakeholder consultations.
+This report presents the findings of the International Secretariat's data gathering and stakeholder consultations and takes into account feedback from the UK MSG on the draft version of this report.
 The International Secretariat has followed the Validation Procedures and applied the Validation Guide in assessing the UK's progress with the 2016 EITI Standard.
-While the assessment has not yet been reviewed by the MSG, the Validator's assessment is - in line with the International Secretariat - that much progress has been achieved in the process.
-However, the Validator finds that seven requirements are assessed as unmet with meaningful progress, and two requirements are assessed as unmet with inadequate progress.
-The corrective actions identified through this assessment relate to civil society engagement and MSG oversight (see Requirements 1.3 and 1.4), license allocation and registers (see Requirements 2.2 and 2.3), production and export data (see Requirements 3.2 and 3.3), the reporting of social expenditures by companies (see Requirement 6.1) and reviewing the outcomes and impact of implementation (Requirement 7.4).
+The Validator's assessment is - in line with the International Secretariat - that much progress has been achieved in the process.
+The Validator finds that eight requirements (1.4, 2.2, 2.3, 2.4, 3.2, 6.1, 7.1, 7.4) are assessed as unmet with meaningful progress, and one requirement (1.3) is assessed as unmet with inadequate progress.
+The corrective actions identified through this assessment relate to civil society engagement and MSG oversight (see Requirements 1.3 and 1.4), license allocation and registers (see Requirements 2.2 and 2.3), production data (see Requirement 3.2), the reporting of social expenditures by companies (see Requirement 6.1), public debate (see Requirement 7.1) and reviewing the outcomes and impact of implementation (Requirement 7.4).